Approximating spaces of Nagata dimension zero by weighted trees: Introduction

-The leaves of a tripod whose edges have different lengths are a simple example of a finite \(0\)-hyperbolic space \(X\) satisfying \(c_N(X)>1\).
+See Section~\ref{sec:R-trees} for the definition of \(0\)-hyperbolic spaces.
+The leaves of a tripod whose edges have different lengths are a simple example of a \(0\)-hyperbolic finite metric space \(X\) satisfying \(c_N(X)>1\).
 Hence, for such a space we find that Theorem~\ref{thm:main1} is not sharp.
 But in general we do not know if Theorem~\ref{thm:main1} is optimal for arbitrary metric spaces \(X\) with \(c_N(X)>1\).